How to create an energy-efficient home

 - Smart appliances

-Besides saving on energy – which can also help you save on costs – a smart home equipped with smart home devices can also mean greater convenience, peace of mind, and safety.
+Besides saving on energy and costs, a smart home equipped with smart home devices can also mean greater convenience, peace of mind, and safety.
 It can also boost your home value.

 9. Conserve water

-True story: The amount of energy it takes to treat and deliver water to your home 10 times a year is equal to the amount of power to keep a refrigerator up and running for 5 years.
+Having running water in a home can be something we take for granted, but it requires a significant amount of energy.
+In fact, the amount of energy it takes to treat and deliver water that 10 houses use in a year is equal to the amount of power to keep a refrigerator running for 6 years.

 10. Opt for energy-efficient landscaping

-You might want to consider sustainable landscaping approaches and green architecture and lawn care options.
+You might want to consider sustainable landscaping approaches and green architecture and lawn care options – particularly if you live in a dry climate.
 This can include collecting water in rain barrels for later use in the garden and using native plants that rely on rainwater.
 You can also plant trees that provide ample shade and make for a cooler home.

+The right landscaping choices will depend on your lifestyle, preferences, and climate.
 For example, if you live in a temperate region of the country, you'll want to maximize shade in the summer and the warming effects of the sun in the winter.
-If you live in a hot-arid region, consider drought or native landscaping and plenty of shade to cool roofs and windows.
+If you live in a hot-arid region, consider drought-resistant or native landscaping and plenty of shade to cool roofs and windows.

 Are energy-efficient homes worth it?

-Energy-efficient improvements to your home can mean a smaller environmental footprint, lowering your energy bills over time, potentially improved comfort, and a higher resale value.
+Energy-efficient improvements to your home can mean a smaller environmental footprint and lower energy bills.
+Depending on the upgrades, you could also benefit from improved comfort and a higher resale value.

 The bottom line: An energy-efficient home can save you money over time